kyma-incubator/compass/docs/connector/08-01-establish-secure-connection-with-compass.md

----
-title: Establish a secure connection with Compass
+# Establish a secure connection with Compass
-type: Tutorials
----

 To establish a secure connection with Compass and generate the client certificate, follow this tutorial.